30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 Konjiki-hototogisu ramen restaurant

-You may have to wait in line for quite a long time to be able to savor some of the world’s most mouth-watering noodles, but it is certainly a meal you will never forget!
-Tokyo is home to some of the best ramen in Japan, and there are endless delicious spots.
-Tokyo currently has 3 noodle restaurants awarded with 1 Michelin star, and one restaurant that used to have the honor.
-This is by far the cheapest way to get a Michelin-starred meal in Tokyo, so most people agree that it’s 100% worth the wait!
+You might have to wait in line for a while to savor some of the world’s most mouth-watering noodles, but it’s a meal you’ll never forget!
+Tokyo is home to some of the best ramen in Japan, with countless delicious spots to explore.
+The city currently boasts three ramen restaurants awarded with a Michelin star, along with one that previously held the honor.
+It’s by far the most affordable way to enjoy a Michelin-starred meal in Tokyo, and most agree—it’s 100% worth the wait!

 17. Get Your Geek on in Akihabara